CBC-UCONN/RADseq_tutorial/02a_Lacewings_stacksdenovo.md

 -n 15
 ```

 This step has many fewer options.
-Again, we specify the input directory as a shell variable (defined higher in the script).
-Following that, we have the population map.
+Again, we specify the input directory as a shell variable (defined higher in the script) `-P $INDIR`.
+Following that, we have the population map, `-M`.
 This is a tab-separated file with two columns: 1) the sample names and 2) the populations they belong to.
 In our case, the first few lines look like this:

 ```
 135_downesi	downesi